Konoca/Anime-Interface/README.md

 | ANIME_DIR | Directory to where all Anime files on computer are stored |
 | VLC_PATH | Path to where "vlc.exe" is located on computer, typically looks something similar to "C:/Program Files/VideoLAN/VLC/vlc.exe" for windows |
 | DB_MODE | If true, neither of the above values need to be set.
 Sets system into Database mode rather than Interface mode.

+# TODO
+- Ability to add anime when in DB mode